diku-dk/futhark-website/blog/2026-04-22-value-oriented-programming.md

 of those terms that just kept bouncing around in my head over the years](2026-01-16-are-arrays-functions.html).
-In this post I will try to write down my thoughts on what distinguishes value-oriented programming from functional programming, why Futhark is really a value-oriented programming, why that is useful both for debugging and for explaining programs, and what a dead Dutch computer scientist might think about it all.
+In this post I will try to write down my thoughts on what distinguishes value-oriented programming from functional programming, why Futhark is really a value-oriented programming language, why that is useful both for debugging and for explaining programs, and what a dead and Dutch computer scientist might think about it all.

 For the purpose of this post, let us understand functional programming as the somewhat fuzzily defined discipline of programming with things such as: